-The company continued to effectively service its client base and showed strong growth with increased revenue for the year.
+The company had yet another solid year, continuing to effectively service its client base.

 The directors are confident that the company will continue to grow and further maintain its position within the market as a top tier fund administrator.
 The company will continue to evaluate new business opportunities and continues to engage with potential new prospects, invest in its technology platform and support employees through training and career initiatives.